-The College of eTech enhances and supports the delivery of online courses.
-The College of eTech facilitates faculty development by emphasizing pedagogical foundations and technology integration in the design and delivery of quality, engaging courses.
-The college can be accessed at www.atu.edu/eTech
+The Online Learning Center enhances and supports the delivery of online courses.
+The Online Learning Center facilitates faculty development by emphasizing pedagogical foundations and technology integration in the design and delivery of quality, engaging courses.

 Course developers work under the auspices of the university's approved Course Ownership Policy.
 A copy of the policy is included on page 158 of the Faculty Handbook.